bwolf1/grpc-rest-service/README.md

 # A containerized REST and gRPC service

-This is intended to be used as a template for creating a containerized Golang gRPC service with a REST gateway, residing in a kubernetes cluster.
+A template for creating a containerized Golang gRPC service with a REST gateway, residing in a kubernetes cluster.

 A small Golang gRPC client is also included, for testing.